How NOT to Use Credit Cards: Couples Edition

-Do not let credit cards use you to destroy your wealth.
 You have the power to use credit cards to build your wealth.

-Credit cards can be the cause of strain or arguments in a relationship.
+Credit cards can strain or cause arguments in a relationship.
 As a matter of fact, couples who disagree about financial matters are twice as likely to divorce as those on the same page about their finances.
+Not being on the same page about financial risks is the strongest predictor of divorce.

 Managing money as a couple is as much an art as a science.
 The only perfect playbook is the playbook that works perfectly for you.